HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

   - test_client.sh
   - rolling_upgrade.sh
   - setup.sh
+    - It is the best when each option (-m / -s / -p) is executed after another in the command line.
     - "-s" Option sometimes fails when executed for the 1st time due to "context timeout".
 Just re-execute the "-s" option.
   - vm_setup.sh
 - Documentation